toastplusplus/smb3roulette/README.md

 The replacement images will need to be in the same aspect ratio.
 Make sure you use transparency, or match the background of the roulette.

 If you have some basic understanding of HTML and Javascript, you can also change the behavior of the roulette.
 At the top of game.js is an array with the roulette game's configuration.

+# Note on Twitch auth

+This was written in an intentionally primitive style, so that it requires no build, and no running application.

+The downside of that is that the only compatible Twitch authorization flow is device authorization.
+It can't store secrets safely, or receive a callback over HTTP.

 # Limitations